fernanhid/dsp/04-set_up_repo.md

 #### Git and GitHub

-Let's clear up something first.
+Let's clear up something first

 **Git** is a system for version control.
 It runs at the command line on your local machine and allows you to keep track of your files and modifications in a "repository".